suquark/BlokusHacker/README.md

 ## Restrictions

 To be fair, we only concern about the 2-player version:
-* 14\*14 board, 1 color per player, first step must cover a special location.
+* 14\*14 board, 1 color per player, first step must cover a special location.(Pictures later)
-* 20\*20 board, 2 colors per player, first step must cover a corner.
+* 20\*20 board, 2 colors per player, first step must cover a corner.(Pictures later)

 **Here's some markable standard for winners (optional):**